thaleslim/TMJudge/README.md

     Copyright (C) 2018 Thales Menezes

     Philosophy:
-        A Code Judge should be a tool to guide student's programmin' learning, a environment to correct and show errors as opportunities for growth;
+        A Code Judge should be a tool to guide student's programming learning, an environment to correct and show errors as opportunities for growth;
-        while also assisting teachers and tutors with class management, giving more time to address specific or theorical questions with the student.
+        while also assisting teachers and tutors with class management, giving more time to help with specific or theorical questions.

-        To achieve this, the judge can not be viewed by students as a foe to be defeated; or a buggy program to appologize for it's flaws in a attempt to keep the student motivated.

-        The judge should be as independent, well polished and communicative as possible, it should be a arrow pointing in a direction, when necessary, instead of a riddle to be solved in every single feature.
+        The judge should be as independent, well polished and communicative as possible, it should be a arrow pointing in a direction, when necessary, instead of a riddle to be solved.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation,